- Media: #Books #Books 2021

 HERE BE SPOILERS: Dune follows Paul, son of a Duke, who has been forced into taking over a desert planet in some kind of trap/political manoeuvring that could have been epic but instead I didn't understand the stakes and we get a cutaway chapter where the villain explains exactly how the double cross will work because sapping any surprise and mystery is fun, I guess?

 Villain wins, Duke dies, Paul and mom/mind-control-space-witch Jessica escape to hide with the Fremen, a warrior people living in the desert.
 Oh and Paul is also superhumanly intelligent (don't worry, the book will remind you about this.
 A lot.) and is this prophesied male space-witch that all the female space-witches have been waiting for who can see the future.
 So naturally the 15 year old takes over the Fremen and is the only one who can lead them to success.
 We get some politicking then around spice/oil stand-in as Paul and his Fremen take over Dune, effectively becomes the next Emperor, and maybe kinda starts a jihad?
 Oh and he has a 4 year old super human little sister now and his super mom kinda just sits back and does nothing after that.
-It's all a little sexist, colonial, and over-explained while being under-demonstrated.
+It's all more than a little arrogant and over-explained while being under-demonstrated.
 But hey, the sandworms are freaking cool and there's a space desert with hallucinogenic spice that turns your eyes blue.

 - The cost of survival